Different Types of Freezers

 Like all appliances, freezers vary in size and usage.
-Types of freezers include: chest freezers, upright freezers, under-counter freezers and display freezers.
-Different freezers come with different features, such as ice makers or temperature control panels.
+Types of freezers include chest freezers, upright freezers, under-counter freezers, and display freezers.
+Different freezers have different features, such as ice makers or temperature control panels.
 Whatever type you need for your home or business, we assure you it’s out there!
 Read this article to find what freezer fits best for you.

 What Types Are There?

-There are many freezer types, designed for different purposes.
-It’s important to know the differences between these freezers in order to choose the one that will best suit your needs.
+There are many freezer types designed for different purposes.
+It’s important to know the differences between these freezers to choose the one that best suits your needs.

-An upright freezer is typically larger than a drawer freezer and has a variety of features that make it the perfect choice for families or people who often cook frozen meals.
+An upright freezer is typically larger than a drawer freezer and has various features that make it the perfect choice for families or people who often cook frozen meals.
 Upright freezers are taller, but take up less floor space.
 The doors on these freezers close slowly, and some are equipped with an alarm to prevent children from getting trapped inside.
-These types of freezers also tend to be more insulated, which preserves food for much longer periods.
+These freezers also tend to be more insulated, preserving food for much longer periods.

-Upright freezers are great for storing bulky items because there is more vertical space than horizontal space.
-These types of freezers are great for people who have large families or host many parties because they provide ample storage without taking up too much room in your home.
+Upright freezers are great for storing bulky items because there is more vertical than horizontal space.
+These freezers are great for people with large families or who host many parties because they provide ample storage without taking up too much room in your home.

 Portable freezers are small enough to be carried from room to room.
-They’re usually used for storing food when people have a smaller household, or when they want to conserve space.
-These types of freezers are also often used in the catering business to keep items cool until it’s time to serve them.
+They’re usually used for storing food when people have a smaller household or want to conserve space.
+These freezers are also often used in the catering business to keep items cool until they are served.

 Chest freezers are the perfect choice for people who enjoy wild game hunting.
 These freezers are usually placed in garages or outside, where they can be easily accessed.
-Chest freezers are insulated to keep the cold air trapped inside for longer periods of time, which is important when you’re storing game that needs to be preserved before it’s cooked.
-Chest freezers often have a drain plug on the bottom that can be used to melt ice or liquid that has built up on the floor.
-These types of freezers come in different sizes, with some being large enough to hold an entire deer.
+Chest freezers are insulated to keep the cold air trapped inside for longer periods, which is important when storing food that needs to be preserved before it’s cooked.
+Chest freezers often have a drain plug on the bottom that can melt ice or liquid built up on the floor.
+These freezers come in different sizes, with some being large enough to hold an entire deer.

 Features to Consider

 When choosing a freezer, there are several factors you should consider before making your final decision.
-Here are five important features to take into account as you search for your perfect freezer.
+Here are five important features to consider as you search for your perfect freezer.

 The first thing you should consider is the size of your new freezer.
-Measure out your available space and decide how much room you’ll need for all of your groceries, meats, etc. Freezers range in their cubic feet; 1 – 2 cubic feet is usually small enough for a dorm room or apartment, while 10 cubic feet works well for an average-sized single-family home.
-Large freezers may be 20 cubic feet or even larger.
+Measure out your available space and decide how much room you’ll need for your groceries, meats, etc. Freezers range in cubic feet; 1 – 2 cubic feet is usually small enough for a dorm room or apartment, while ten cubic feet works well for an average-sized single-family home.
+Large freezers, maybe 20 cubic feet, or even larger.

-Since your freezer will likely be running for an extended period of time, you’ll want to consider its energy use.
+Since your freezer will likely run for an extended time, you’ll want to consider its energy use.
 Evaluate the energy ratings on potential freezers to find the one that best fits your energy needs.

 Noise level may also be a factor in your shopping decision.
-Depending on the compressibility of what's in your freezer and what you're freezing, your freezer will either be extremely quiet or extremely loud.
+Depending on the compressibility of your freezer and what you're freezing, your freezer will be extremely quiet or loud.
 If noise is a concern, pay close attention to this element when reading reviews or listening to demonstrations.

-The layout of your freezer can impact iciness, ease of use and storage availability.
+The layout of your freezer can impact iciness, ease of use, and storage availability.
 Depending on your needs, you may prefer a freezer with wire baskets or sliding bins.
 Some freezers feature drawers for easy access to frequently used items.
-Make sure that you’re identifying what items you plan to freeze, and how you’ll arrange them, before you start shopping.
+Make sure you identify what items you plan to freeze and how you’ll arrange them before you start shopping.

 Where Should I Shop for a Freezer?

 If you’re shopping for a freezer but aren't sure if you can afford the model you want, Acima can help!
-We make finding the right freezer easy by connecting you with the stores you know and love, and by increasing your shopping power.
+We make finding the right freezer easy by connecting you with the stores you know and love and by increasing your shopping power.
 Find a store today and start shopping with Acima.
 Acima's lease-to-own alternative to financing can help you take home the freezer you want without using credit.* Not sure if you need one or two freezers in your home?
-Check out our blog post “4 Reasons You Need Two Freezers” and make sure you’re prepared before you make your decision.
+Check out our blog post “4 Reasons You Need Two Freezers” and ensure you’re prepared before making your decision.